NVIDIA/warp/README.md

 Warp is a Python framework for writing high-performance simulation and graphics code.
 Kernels are defined in Python syntax and JIT converted to C++/CUDA and compiled at runtime.

-Warp is designed to make it easy to write programs for physics simulation, geometry processing, and procedural animation.
+Warp is comes with a rich set of primitives that make it easy to write programs for physics simulation, geometry processing, and procedural animation.
+In addition, Warp kernels are differentiable, and can be used as part of machine-learning training pipelines with other frameworks such as PyTorch.

 Please refer to the project [Documentation](https://nvidia.github.io/warp/) for API and language reference and [CHANGELOG.md](./CHANGELOG.md) for release history.

 ![](./docs/img/gifs/aldina.gif) ![](./docs/img/gifs/nanovdb.gif)
 ![](./docs/img/gifs/ocean.gif) ![](./docs/img/gifs/particles.gif)